 However, when it is used in a Wi-Fi 6 router, the device is able to communicate with all the connected gadgets at the same time.
 This is different from how it is used in current routers which communicate with devices one after the other.

-OFDMA, on the other hand, is like a load sharing system that can be seen in transportation.
-It allows the router to pass on multiple pieces of information and then refilling the space available.
+OFDMA, on the other hand, is like a load-sharing system that can be seen in transportation.
+It allows the router to pass on multiple pieces of information and then refill the space available.
 This mechanism goes on continuously which is another reason that speed is never compromised.